 Governor Spotswood had retired and was replaced by Governor Gooch, and he was not as friendly towards the Saponi as his predecessor.
 The Virginians had done nothing to help the Saponi when they asked for help after seven of their men were killed, while the Catawba did come to their aid.
 To add to this mistrust, three Saponi men were accused of killing two Nottaway’s.
 Three Saponi chiefs were held in jail until those guilty of the killings were brought forward.
 The killing of the son of the Tutelo chief also added fuel to the fire.
-A report came in (page 76) that John Sauna (Sawnie) and a fellow named Ben Harrison (apparently an Indian named after the White trader), went south to bring up one hundred Catawba warriors to protest the incarceration of the three Saponi men . . . the Saponi said that if Captain Tom was hung, they would take their wives and children over the Roanoke, and then return to drive the Whites and Negroes to the James River.
+A report came in (page 76) that John Sauna (Sawnie) and a fellow named Ben Harrison (apparently an Indian named after the White trader), went south to bring up one hundred Catawba warriors to protest the incarceration of the three Saponi men . . . the Saponi said that if Captain Tom was hung, they would take their wives and children over the Roanoke, and then return to drive the Whites and Negroes to the James River, and go to war.

 The Tutelo king, grieving over the death of his son, threatened the life of the governor, saying then he’d go off to some foreign Indians.
 The old Tutelo king was ordered to be arrested, but Carlson says he found no evidence that this ever happened.